 The Company currently has two operating segments.
-In accordance with Accounting Standards Codification ("ASC") ASC 280, Segment Reporting ("ASC 280'), the Company considers operating segments to be components of the Company's business for which separate financial information is available that is evaluated regularly by the Management in deciding how to allocate resources and in assessing performance.
-The Management reviews financial information presented on a consolidated basis to determine resource allocation and evaluate financial performance.
+In accordance with ASC 280, Segment Reporting ("ASC 280"), the Company considers operating segments to be components of the Company's business for which separate financial information is available that evaluated regularly by the Management in deciding how to allocate resources and in assessing performance.
+The Management reviews financial information presented on a consolidated basis for purposes of allocation resources and evaluating financial performance.
 Accordingly, the Company has determined that it has two operating and reportable segments.